Sairyss/domain-driven-hexagon/README.md

 Value object shouldn’t be just a convenient grouping of attributes but should form a well-defined concept in the domain model.
 This is true even if it contains only one attribute.
 When modeled as a conceptual whole, it carries meaning when passed around, and it can uphold its constraints.

 Imagine you have a `User` entity which needs to have an `address` of a user.
-Usually an address is simply a complex value that has no identity in the domain and is composed of multiple other values, like `country`, `street`, `postalCode` etc; so it can be modeled and treated as a `Value Object` with its own business logic.
+Usually an address is simply a complex value that has no identity in the domain and is composed of multiple other values, like `country`, `street`, `postalCode` etc., so it can be modeled and treated as a `Value Object` with its own business logic.

 `Value object` isn’t just a data structure that holds values.
 It can also encapsulate logic associated with the concept it represents.